-SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.
+SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the financial statements of the Company in accordance with Philippine Standards on Auditing, and its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-Chairman of the Board
+SABIN M. ABOITIZ Chairman of the Board

-SGD.
-DANEL C. ABOITIZPresident & Chief Executive Officer
+President & Chief Executive Officer

-SGD.
 JUAN ALEJANDRO A. ABOITIZ